panmodi/assignment-20-capstone-project/README.md

 #### Clean up data
 * Make all space ‘title’, ‘author’ as ‘Other’
 * Clean up Genre more by combining some e.g. make Romance-Romantic Suspense, Romance-M M Romance as Romance
+* See if 'description' can be used to fillout 'primary_genre' column where we filled NaN with 'Other'